Skip to content

 • Should these operations actually accomodate DSTs?
 This seems deeply semantically dubious/broken but idk, you can plausibly use them right if you are extremely careful and understand the implications of stacked borrows for slices/projections.

 @Gankra Gankra added T-libs-api Relevant to the library API team, which will review and decide on the PR/issue.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature. labels Apr 21, 2022
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC labels Apr 21, 2022

 @Gankra